Quickstart¶

 v1.0.0 - Stable Mission Data Contract

-v1.0.0 stabilizes a deliberately narrow Core surface around the Mission Model, validation, linting, scenario evidence, machine-readable JSON reports, Core-owned structured surfaces, release compatibility governance and the extensibility boundary.
+v1.1.0 consolidates post-v1 Core-owned candidate integration surfaces while preserving the deliberately narrow v1.0.0 stable surface around the Mission Model, validation, linting, scenario evidence, machine-readable JSON reports, Core-owned structured surfaces, release compatibility governance and the extensibility boundary.

 OrbitFabric is not a flight software framework, not a ground segment and not a spacecraft dynamics simulator.